thephez/readme-dash-core/export/markdown/core-guide-wallets-wallet-programs.md

 The primary advantage of hardware wallets is their possibility for greatly improved security over full-service wallets with much less hassle than offline wallets.

 The primary disadvantage of hardware wallets is their hassle.
 Even though the hassle is less than that of offline wallets, the user must still purchase a hardware wallet device and carry it with them whenever they need to make a transaction using the signing-only wallet.

-An additional (hopefully temporary) disadvantage is that, as of this writing, very few popular wallet programs support hardware wallets---although almost all popular wallet programs have announced their intention to support at least one model of hardware wallet.
+An additional disadvantage is that not all wallet programs support hardware wallets.

 # Distributing-Only Wallets